Oussamaosman02/php-tuto-old/README.md

 ### Multidimensional Array

-This type of arrays are the ones who include an array inside itselfs (array inside other array).
+This type of arrays are the ones who include an array inside itself (array inside other array).

 ```php
 $people = [